onshape-public/go-client/onshape/docs/BTCategoryPropertyConfigInfo.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetComputedPropertyConfig
+### GetComputedPartPropertyConfig

-`func (o *BTCategoryPropertyConfigInfo) GetComputedPropertyConfig() BTComputedPropertyConfig`
+`func (o *BTCategoryPropertyConfigInfo) GetComputedPartPropertyConfig() BTComputedPartPropertyConfig`

-GetComputedPropertyConfig returns the ComputedPropertyConfig field if non-nil, zero value otherwise.
+GetComputedPartPropertyConfig returns the ComputedPartPropertyConfig field if non-nil, zero value otherwise.

-### GetComputedPropertyConfigOk
+### GetComputedPartPropertyConfigOk

-`func (o *BTCategoryPropertyConfigInfo) GetComputedPropertyConfigOk() (*BTComputedPropertyConfig, bool)`
+`func (o *BTCategoryPropertyConfigInfo) GetComputedPartPropertyConfigOk() (*BTComputedPartPropertyConfig, bool)`

-GetComputedPropertyConfigOk returns a tuple with the ComputedPropertyConfig field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetComputedPartPropertyConfigOk returns a tuple with the ComputedPartPropertyConfig field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetComputedPropertyConfig
+### SetComputedPartPropertyConfig

-`func (o *BTCategoryPropertyConfigInfo) SetComputedPropertyConfig(v BTComputedPropertyConfig)`
+`func (o *BTCategoryPropertyConfigInfo) SetComputedPartPropertyConfig(v BTComputedPartPropertyConfig)`

-SetComputedPropertyConfig sets ComputedPropertyConfig field to given value.
+SetComputedPartPropertyConfig sets ComputedPartPropertyConfig field to given value.

-### HasComputedPropertyConfig
+### HasComputedPartPropertyConfig

-`func (o *BTCategoryPropertyConfigInfo) HasComputedPropertyConfig() bool`
+`func (o *BTCategoryPropertyConfigInfo) HasComputedPartPropertyConfig() bool`

-HasComputedPropertyConfig returns a boolean if a field has been set.
+HasComputedPartPropertyConfig returns a boolean if a field has been set.

 ### GetComputedPropertyFunctionName